rbisdorff/Digraph3/docSphinx/tutorial.rst

     Bipolar-valued equivalalence : +0.179
     Epistemic determination      :  0.230

-Similar to Kohler's rule, the RankedPairs rule has also a *codual* version, the **Dias-Lamboray** *ordering-by-choosing* rule; working this time on the codual strict outranking digraph (see [LAM-2009]_).
+Similar to *Kohler* 's rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual strict outranking digraph, the same ranking result (see [LAM-2009]_).

-Unfortunately, the *ranking-by-choosing*, as well as their codual *ordering-by-choosing* rules, are *not efficiently scalable* to outranking digraphs of larger orders (> 100).
-For such outranking digraphs, with several hundred of alternatives, only the *Copeland* and, more accuratly, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.
+Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* ones, are *not efficiently scalable* to outranking digraphs of larger orders (> 1000).
+For such outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland* and, more accuratly, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.

 Ranking big performance tableaux ................................

 None of the previous ranking heuristics, using essentially only the information given by the outranking relation, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
 We may notice, however, that a given outranking digraph -the association of a set of decision alternatives and an outranking relation- is, following the methodological requirements of the outranking approach, necessarily associated with a corresponding performance tableau.
-And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into ordered quantiles equivalence classes.
-This decomposition will lead to a pre-ranked sparse outranking digraph.
+And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into **ordered quantiles equivalence classes**.
+This decomposition will lead to a *pre-ranked sparse* outranking digraph.

 In the coding example, we generate for instance, by using multiprocessing techniques, first, a cost benefit performance tableau of 100 decision alternatives and, secondly, we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
 Notice BTW the *BigData* flag used here for generating a parsimonious performance tableau.